alfredodeza/rust-fundamentals/lab.md

 **Steps:**

-1. Create a new repository in your account for your Rust project
+1. 1.
+Create a new repository in your account for your Rust project.
+Use the [Rust template repository](https://github.com/alfredodeza/rust-template) to quickly generate one for your own account.
+Use this link to [create it in one step](https://github.com/alfredodeza/rust-template/generate).
 1. Use the [example code](https://github.com/alfredodeza/rust-fundamentals/blob/main/examples/16-error-handling/error-handling/src/main.rs) as a starting point
 1. Add the ability to pass in any file path to avoid hard-coding the path in the program.
 Use the [Rust docs](https://doc.rust-lang.org/rust-by-example/std_misc/arg.html) or this sample code to get an idea on how to get the first argument in the console: